dylankeh/ComputerVisionVehicleCounting/README.md

-# Vehicles Counting and Classification Lab based on OpencCV Object Detection with Background Subtraction
+# Vehicles Counting and Classification Lab based on OpenCV Object Detection with Background Subtraction

 I modified some code and added some new features based on existing code on github from an author.
 You can find the original author's link and tutorials from [here](https://hackernoon.com/tutorial-making-road-traffic-counting-app-based-on-computer-vision-and-opencv-166937911660)